 - Stir together all topping ingredients in a medium bowl until mixture is crumbly.

 - Drain potatoes and place in a large mixing bowl.
-Add vegan butter, almond milk, brown sugar, cinnamon, nutmeg, vanilla, and salt.
+Add butter, milk, brown sugar, cinnamon, nutmeg, vanilla, and salt.
 Use a potato masher or electric beaters (for extra fluffiness) to mash until the mixture is smooth.

 - Spoon mixture into prepared baking dish.
 Sprinkle the topping evenly over potatoes.
 Bake for 30 minutes, or until sweet potatoes are bubbly and topping is browned.